The following are samples of my technical writing.

 Komodo and the Early Pioneers of Atomic Swaps

-In July of 2019, my employer, Komodo, sought to raise public awareness of our accomplishments in a specific field of blockchain technology called “atomic swaps.”
+In July of 2019, my employer, the Komodo Platform, sought to raise public awareness of our accomplishments in a specific field of blockchain technology called “atomic swaps.”
 This is a promising innovation that allows users to trade currency across completely separate digital-currency ecosystems.

 Komodo had worked diligently for years to establish leadership in this field, but had not stopped to establish a marketing campaign that described our achievements.

 Then I consolidated my discoveries into the above-linked article, which was shared directly with key contacts within the news industry.
-My article was also published on the company blog.
+We also published my article on the company blog.

 As a result of this work, our Chief Technology Officer, Kadan Stadelmann, gained recognition as a thought leader in the blockchain field.
 After this time he began receiving frequent requests for commentary and quotes from prominent tech-focused news outlets, a trend which has continued to this day.